thebitmaptoshi/bitmap-indexer/README.md

 ```

 **Configuration**:
-Imports `validator.mjs` (or `validator-public.mjs`) for conflict detection.
+Imports `validator.mjs` for conflict detection.
 Edit repo URLs in the validator constructor.

 **What It Does**:
 1. **Step 1**: Runs validator to detect block conflicts